-Our lower campers at Sprout Westchester experience a wide range of activities that have been adapted to ensure they are age-appropriate.
-Our lower camp groups typically consist of approximately 15 campers with 3 counselors who are dedicated to the group all day and all summer long.
-Programs are led by specialists with specific experience in the area of instruction and support by our general counselors.
-This includes activities such as sports, karate, ropes adventure course, nature and exploration, dance, cooking, yoga, arts and crafts and so much more.
+Our Lower Campers experience a wide range of activities that are developmentally adapted for learning and growing.
+Our Lower Camp groups consist of approximately 15 campers with 3-5 counselors who are college age and up.
+Activities are led by specialists with exceptional experience in the area of instruction and are supported by our general counselors.
+This includes activities such as sports, karate, ropes adventure course, nature and exploration, dance, cooking, yoga, arts and crafts, ceramics and so much more!

 As campers arrive to camp, they are greeted by camp staff and guided to their designated group meeting spot in our assembly area.
-Attendance is taken, lunches collected, and counselors set the stage for the day.
-The Camp Leadership team lead the morning assembly with special announcements, traditions, and flag raising.
-Assembly is where Birthdays are cheered, games are played, and good deeds are recognized, as the camp comes together to start another day.
+Attendance is taken and counselors set the stage for the day.
+Boker Tov is spent listening to Camp Songs and getting ready for the special day ahead.
 Campers then walk with their counselors to their first period activity!